 “Do I want to contribute to this project?”.

 How do I Submit a Proposal?

-Now that you have a project(s) chosen, it is time for the biggest step yet.
+Now that you have a project(s) chosen, it is time for the most significant step yet.
 Submitting a proposal.

 Like other open source mentorship programs, GSoC can also get competitive.
 You have to make your proposal stand out to get accepted.

-It is important that you communicate with your potential mentors prior to submitting a proposal to make sure that you have the right idea.
+You must communicate with your potential mentors before submitting a proposal to make sure you have the right idea.
 Clarify the deliverables and establish a realistic deadline before you start writing the proposal.

 How will I Get Selected?

-Once you submit the proposal, the mentors will go through each submission and will let you know if you get selected or not.
+Once you submit the proposal, the mentors will review each submission and let you know if you are selected.